About arc42

 • The game should implement all the functionality of the ones developed the previous year

-• The game should integrate a clue system that uses LLM technology.
+• The game should integrate a hint system that uses LLM technology.

 • There should be a good quantity of questions and answers to be asked in the game. (considering that the information for this Q&As must be taken for Wikidata)